Zhuhai International Circuit: Event organizer

-Zhuhai International Circuit Co Ltd is also a prominent motorsport event organizer and promoter in China.
-It has organized and promoted the FIA GT Championship in China and in 2007, it has also signed a contract with China Motorcycle Sports Association to promote the inaugural China Superbike Championship.
+Zhuhai International Circuit Co Ltd was also a prominent motorsport event organizer and promoter in China.
+It organized and promoted the FIA GT Championship in China and in 2007, it also signed a contract with China Motorcycle Sports Association to promote the inaugural China Superbike Championship.

 Races

 National races

-Zhuhai International Circuit is the promoter of the China Superbike Championship, established in 2007 and sanctioned by the China Motorcycle Sports Association, CMSA.
+Zhuhai International Circuit was the promoter of the China Superbike Championship, established in 2007 and sanctioned by the China Motorcycle Sports Association, CMSA.

 ZIC also organizes the Circuit Hero and Circuit Hero GT race series, which allows citizens of the People's Republic of China to participate.

 HTCC and MTCC

 The Hong Kong Touring Car Championship and the Macau Touring Car Championship both run the majority of their races at ZIC since they began.

 Asian races

 The Asian Festival of Speed was held at the circuit from October 20, 2006 to October 22, 2006, when a record 33,000 people turned up to watch the races.

 AFOS has been held at the circuit many times since its inception in 1994.

-The Asian Formula Three Championship is also hosted by the circuit annually.
+The Asian Formula Three Championship is also hosted by the circuit in 2002, 2005–2008.

-In addition, the FIM Asia Road Racing Championship race at ZIC regularly.
+In addition, the FIM Asia Road Racing Championship race at ZIC regularly in 2001–2002, 2004–2012, 2019, 2023.